sulu/sulu/UPGRADE.md

 ## 2.3

+### Added removeFileVersion method to MediaManagerInterface

+The `MediaManagerInterface` declares a new method `removeFileVersion`.
+If you have overridden this service in your project without extending from Sulu's `MediaManager`, you need to implement this new method in order for the `MediaVersionRemovedEvent` to be thrown.
+Not implementing this method is deprecated and will lead to errors in Sulu 3.0.

 ### Sync object permissions stored in phpcr to doctrine

 To enable permission checking on database level for resources with object permissions stored in phpcr,